MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound COM+ management traffic should be enabled.

 If `true`, corresponding ports are open and remote DCOM traffic for COM+ System Application management is allowed.
 If `false`, COM+ System Application cannot be managed remotely.
+The script achieves this by enabling or disabling the [COM+ Remote Administration (DCOM-In)](#com-remote-administration-dcom-in) firewall rule.

 For more info, see the following [Microsoft article](https://learn.microsoft.com/en-us/windows/win32/cossdk/com--application-overview).

 ```yaml
 Type: Boolean